2008 GMC Canyon

 The front seats are chair height, which gives the driver excellent visibility over the hood.
 Still, our biggest gripe with the Canyon is directed at its seats: The seat bottoms are flat and lack sufficient lateral support, so we always felt like we were sinking to one side or the other.

 The base Canyon work truck has a no-fault interior right down to its rubber floor mats, so you can get in with muddy work boots and not feel guilty.
-The SLE models are more comfortable, with carpeting and more luxurious seat fabrics.
-And they've been brightened a bit for '07, with new chrome accents on the interior door handles, air outlet control knobs, small speaker bezels, instrument cluster rings, and front door sills.
-Additionally, the center stack and HVAC trim are now painted Nova Silver on SLE and SLT.
+The SLE models are more comfortable, with carpeting, more luxurious seat fabrics, and chrome accents on the interior door handles, air outlet control knobs, small speaker bezels, instrument cluster rings, and front door sills.
+Additionally, the center stack and HVAC trim are painted Nova Silver on SLE and SLT.

 Operating the Canyon is easy.
 The instruments are easy to read at a glance, with big white numerals and orange needles on a black background.
 Lighting functions are clustered on the dash to the left of the steering wheel; there are no switches in any remote location.
 Turning on the dome light requires spinning the small wheel used to dim the instrument lights, and we found this a bit challenging in the dark.
 Particularly for this reason we liked the map lights integrated into the rear-view mirror on higher-line models.